 Need money quick?
 Get your paycheck anytime with this free app.
 Do you wish there was a way to have access to your money before payday?
 Well, now there is.
-Earnin is an app created by Activehours that pays you for hours worked without any fees.
+Earnin is an app created by Activehours that pay you for hours worked without any fees.
 The app has received 4.7 out of 5 stars on iTunes with over 5,000 reviews.
-This post may contain affiliate links.
-Please read my disclosure for more information.

 In 2013 ActiveHours was started to provide a more economical alternative to payday loans.
 Funding for Earnin comes from venture capitalists, and it’s used by big companies such as Bank of America, Uber, Starbucks, Apple, Lowes, Home Depot, Sprint, Pizza Hut, and Walmart to give their employees and contractors an advance on their pay.

 Anyone can use the app as long as you have your check direct deposited, you create a profile, and meet specific criteria.
 Your credit history is not a factor, and you don’t have to give your social security number.

 - 40+ Things You Can Sell To Make Extra Money Now

 - The Best Online Work From Home Jobs